Tau Orionis

-Tau Orionis (τ Ori, τ Orionis) is a solitary star in the constellation Orion.
+Tau Orionis (τ Ori, τ Orionis) is a binary star in the constellation Orion.
 If an imaginary line is drawn north-west between the stars Rigel and Mintaka, Tau Orionis can be found roughly one-sixth of the way to Mintaka.
-It is visible to the naked eye with an apparent visual magnitude of 3.58.
-Based upon an annual parallax shift of 6.6 mas, it is located around 490 light years from the Sun.
+It is visible to the naked eye with a combined apparent visual magnitude of 3.58.
+Based upon an annual parallax shift of 6.6 mas, it is located around 490 light years distant.

-This is a B-type giant star with a stellar classification of B5III5 III.
-It has around 5.4 times the radius of the Sun and 6.2 times the Sun's mass.
-The star shines with 933 times the solar luminosity from its outer atmosphere at an effective temperature of 10,829 K. it is around 63 million years old, with a peculiar velocity through space of 16.9 km/s.